 Once bitten, twice shy!

-People who have gone through a divorce or been widowed often wonder if second marriage is needed.
-Answering this questions is difficult as every individual has a different opinion about what’s the best course of action.
+People who have gone through a divorce or been widowed often wonder if a second marriage is needed.
+Answering these questions is difficult as every individual has a different opinion about what’s the best course of action.

 While we don’t have data on divorce rates in India for second marriages, in the US, second marriage divorce rates are higher when compared to first marriages.

 Just goes to show that there is no guarantee that your second marriage will work better than your first marriage.

 Before a decision can be made, you need to understand the pros and cons of a second marriage.